niklasprobul/viral_chatbot/README.md

 # Viral Mock Chatbot
-Mock Telegram Chatbot for the Viral (2022) Call of Cthulhu Campaign
+Vibe coded mock Telegram chatbot for the Viral (2022) Call of Cthulhu Campaign

 ## Quick Start
 1. Initialize a conda env with the provided `requirements.txt`.